hubmapconsortium/ingest-validation-tools/docs/sample/README.md

 | enum | `minutes` |

 ### `cold_ischemia_time_value`
-TODO.
+(No description for this field was supplied.
 Leave blank if not applicable.

 | constraint | value |
 | --- | --- |